PREAMBLE AND SUMMARY

 Following German reunification in October 1990, comprehensive safety assessments of the Soviet type NPPs were carried out.
 These analyses showed safety deficiencies in comparison with the current West German nuclear safety requirements.
 For technical and economic reasons, in particular uncertainties in the licensing process and also decreasing electricity consumption, it was decided to shut down these plants.
 Work on the nuclear plants under construction (Units 6, 7 and 8 at Greifswald with WWER-440/W-213 reactors and two WWER-1000 reactors near Stendal) was also abandoned.

-Following the euphoria of the fifties and sixties, scepticism about nuclear power began to grow in the early 1970s.
-An increasing number of citizens were opposed to the risks of atomic energy, and opposed the further expansion of nuclear power plants.
-In West Germany, names such as Wyhl and Brokdorf (planned nuclear power plants), Gorleben (waste management centre), Wackersdorf (reprocessing unit) and Kalkar (fast breeder) are synonyms for the protests against nuclear power.
-After the Three Mile Island nuclear incident in Harrisburg, PA, in 1979, and finally after the disaster of Chernobyl in 1986, it became clear that the risks of nuclear power are not merely theoretical.
+Following the enthusiasm about nuclear energy during the fifties and sixties, scepticism about nuclear power began to grow during the early 1970s.
+An increasing number of citizens were opposed to the risks of nuclear energy and opposed the further expansion of nuclear power plants.
+In West Germany, names such as Wyhl and Brokdorf (nuclear power plants), Gorleben (waste management centre), Wackersdorf (reprocessing unit) and Kalkar (fast breeder) are synonyms for the protests against nuclear power.
+After the accident at the Three Mile Island nuclear power plant in Harrisburg, Pennsylvania (United States of America) in 1979 and the accident at the Chornobyl nuclear power plant in 1986, it became clear that the risks of nuclear power are not merely theoretical.

 In 2000, the Government concluded an agreement with the electricity companies on a structured phase out of the commercial utilization of nuclear energy for electricity production.
 The Atomic Energy Act was amended accordingly in April 2002.
 A legal ban on the construction of new NPPs was enacted.
 Each nuclear power plant was assigned a residual electricity volume such that the total output of the respective plant corresponds to an average 32 year lifetime.
 As electricity volumes can, in principle, be legally transferred between plants, it was not possible to forecast precise shutdown dates.